velostudio/levo/levo-wasm-generator/readme.md

 ```
 wasm-tools component wit my-component.wasm
 ```
+(should print wit definition with correct types)

 ## Notes

 - wasm-tools can be obtained by `cargo install wasm-tools`
 - wasmtime runtime should be compatible with `wasi_snapshot_preview1.reactor.wasm` adapter.
-To get this file go to releases archives in https://github.com/bytecodealliance/wasmtime
+To get this file go to release archives in https://github.com/bytecodealliance/wasmtime